 3. Follain – Master the Power of Silence

-Since your audience will most likely see your Story in silent mode, you have to figure out a way to deliver your message visually.
+Since much of your audience will see your Instagram Stories in silent mode, you have to figure out a way to deliver your message visually.

 The beauty brand Follain spells out their offer in plain text: